121 Dietitian

 4. Include egg yolks in your diet -2 egg yolks contain roughly 70iu – useful to add in as a regular boost

 5. Take a supplement – Vitamin D3 can be purchased in various amounts in multiple outlets and online.
 I recommend to my patients the following Vitamin D due to the ingredients and concentration.
-If you are vegan this is the one I also recommend Vegan Vitamin D The addition of Vitamin K2 is also important to assist depositing calcium where it is needed.
+If you are vegan this is the one I also recommend Vegan Vitamin D The addition of Vitamin K2 is also important to assist depositing calcium where it is needed see below for further details.
 Monitoring is always recommended and taking breaks to avoid toxicity.

-Try a UV lamp – these can help keep your vitamin D levels up when sunshine is not an option, and may even be preferred among individuals who do not tolerate the sun or oral supplementation.
+Try a UV lamp -Narrowband UVB (NB-UVB) is an effective method of stimulating vitamin D production these can help keep your vitamin D levels up when sunshine is not an option, and may even be preferred among individuals who do not tolerate the sun or oral supplementation.
 Those with digestive conditions like cystic fibrosis or on certain medications that may inhibit absorption.

 How does vitamin D make you feel?